South Florida Bulls men's soccer: T. Logan Fleck era (1994–1996)

-David Christiansen Era (1997)
+David Christiansen era (1997)

 David Christainsen, a 28-year old assistant under Coach Fleck, was hired as the interim coach of the Bulls for the 1997 season.
 Christiansen went 14–8–2 overall, and 5–1–2 in conference, as the team was named Conference USA co-champions.
 Christiansen took the team deep into NCAA Tournament, their best result up to that point, as they made it all the way to the Elite Eight.
 Christansen resigned after the season because of an incident on the team's flight back to Tampa following their loss to Indiana in the NCAA Tournament.

-John Hackworth Era (1998–2001)
+John Hackworth era (1998–2001)

 In 1998, under Coach Hackworth, the Bulls won the conference championship for a third straight year, this time winning both the regular season and tournament Conference USA titles.
 The team also appeared in the NCAA tournament for the third year in a row.
 Hackworth compiled a record of 47–32–2 overall, and 20–13–1 in conference in four seasons.

-George Kiefer Era (2002–2016)
+George Kiefer era (2002–2016)

 In 2002, George Kiefer took over as coach.
-In 2004, the Bulls jumped from Conference USA to the Big East, and in 2013 the Big East transitioned to the American Athletic Conference.
+In 2004, the Bulls jumped from Conference USA to the Big East, and in 2013 the Big East transitioned to the American Athletic Conference (now known as the American Conference).
 The Bulls won the Big East regular season title in 2005 and 2011, the Big East tournament in 2008, the inaugural AAC Tournament in 2013, and the AAC regular season title in 2016.
 Under Coach Keifer, the Bulls found themselves in 10 NCAA Tournaments, including seven straight (2007–2013).
 They reached the Elite Eight in 2008 and 2011.
 In 2011, the Bulls moved from the USF Soccer and Track Stadium to the new Corbett Stadium.

 Keifer had a record of 162–84–47 with the Bulls.
 On November 22, 2016, Kiefer was hired by the NC State Wolfpack men's soccer program.

-Bob Butehorn Era (2017–present)
+Bob Butehorn era (2017–present)

 On December 18, 2016, Bob Butehorn was hired as the head coach for the program.
 Butehorn previously coached the Florida Gulf Coast Eagles men's soccer program.
 The Bulls made the NCAA tournament in 2019.
 After a few disappointing seasons, the Bulls made the conference tournament championship game in 2022 and made the NCAA tournament for the second time under Butehorn's guide, and won a tournament game for the first time since 2012 after a 4–2 victory against Hofstra at Corbett Stadium, and lost in the second round to No. 1 overall seed Kentucky.